McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 1. Click Open Connection
 2. In the new window that opens:
-	a.
-Select S3 (Amazon Simple Storage Service) from the dropdown
+ 1. Select S3 (Amazon Simple Storage Service) from the dropdown
-	b.
-Enter the Access Key ID and Secret Access Key which has been provided to you by edX
+ 2. Enter the Access Key ID and Secret Access Key which has been provided to you by edX
-	c.
-Click connect
+ 3. Click connect
-*Important note: do not try finding the tracking logs in the default course directory
-	d.
-To access the tracking logs click "Go" from the top menu bar
+3. To access the tracking logs click "Go" from the top menu bar

+   Do not try finding the tracking logs in the default course directory

-	e.
-Select "Go to Folder"
+4. Select "Go to Folder"
-	f.
-In the new window that opens enter the file path /edx-course-data
+5. In the new window that opens enter the file path /edx-course-data
-	g.
-Find the name of your institution in the directory *You'll see folders with the following file structure:
+6. Find the name of your institution in the directory

-			\mcgillx
-				\edge
-					\events
-						\YEAR
-				\edx
-					\events
-						\YEAR
-							InstitutionName-ex-events-YYYY-MM-DD.log.gz.gpg
+   A directory with the following file structure should display:

+   \insituition
+   -\edge
+   --\events
+   ---\YEAR
+   ----\InstitutionName-ex-events-YYYY-MM-DD.log.gz.gpg

+   -\edx
+   --\events
+   ---\YEAR
+   ----\InstitutionName-ex-events-YYYY-MM-DD.log.gz.gpg

-*The trackings logs are contained in the encrypted .gpg files
+   The trackings logs are contained in the encrypted .gpg files

-	h.
-Download your files of interest
+7. Download your files of interest

 Populating Database
 ----